deepanshs/csdmpy/docs/source/examples/A fun example.rst

     }

 We have successfully added one independent variable to the ``fundata`` instance.
-To add more independent variables, simply write a python dictionary corresponding to each independent variable and sequentially add it to the ``fundata`` instance using the :meth:`~csdfpy.CSDModel.add_independent_variable` method.
+To add more dimensions, simply set up a python dictionary corresponding to each independent variable and sequentially add it to the ``fundata`` instance using the :meth:`~csdfpy.CSDModel.add_dimension` method.
 In this example, we'll limit to one independent variable.

-Similary to add a dependent variable, again write a python dictionary corresponding to the dependent variable.
+Similarly to add a dependent variable, again write a python dictionary corresponding to the dependent variable.
 Only this time pass the dictionary as an argument of the :meth:`~csdfpy.CSDModel.add_dependent_variable` method of the ``fundata`` instance.